hassanm31415/popularity-scorer/README.md

 - 🛠️ Recent Updates: 10%

-Where recentUpdateBonus is applied for repositories updated within the last 30 days.
+Where recentUpdateBonus is applied for repositories updated within the last year.

 ### 2️⃣ Simple Scorer